 Glass Publications

 [1] P. Charbonneau, J. Kurchan, G. Parisi, P. Urbani, and F. Zamponi, Annu.
 Rev. Condens.
 Matter Phys.
 8, 265 (2017).
 [2] P. Charbonneau and S. Yaida, Phys.
 Rev. Lett.
 118, 215701 (2017).
 [3] L. Berthier, P. Charbonneau, D. Coslovich, A. Ninarello, M. Ozawa, and S. Yaida, Proc.
 Nat.
 Acad.
 Sci.
 USA 114, 11356 (2017).
 [4] L. Berthier, P. Charbonneau, E. Flenner, and F. Zamponi, Phys.
 Rev. Lett.
 119, 188002 (2017).
 [5] E. Flenner, L. Berthier, P. Charbonneau, and C. J. Fullerton, Phys.
 Rev. Lett.
 123, 175501 (2019).
-[6] L. Berthier, P. Charbonneau, J. Kundu, Finite-dimensional vestige of spinodal criticality above the dynamical glass transition, Phys.
-Rev. Lett. (in press) (2020).Protein Crystallization
+[6] L. Berthier, P. Charbonneau, J. Kundu, Phys.
+Rev. Lett.
+125, 108001 (2020).Protein Crystallization

 Describing biological processes and drug design rely heavily on crystallographically-determined protein structures.
 Obtaining protein crystals, however, remains largely a trial-and-error endeavor.
 To understand the complex self-assembly of proteins, we have developed a hybrid approach that marries soft matter and structural biology.